dekuNukem/duckyPad-expansion-modules/README.md

 Sleeve is connected to GND.

-Tip and Ring are connected to channels as shown below.
+Tip and Ring are connected to channels shown below.

 ![alt_text](resources/photos/jack.png)